tarasko/picows/README.rst

 API Design
 ----------
 The API follows low-level `transport/protocol design from asyncio <https://docs.python.org/3/library/asyncio-protocol.html#asyncio-transports-protocols>`_
 It passes frames instead of messages to a user handler.
-A message can potentially consist of multiple frame but it is up to user to choose the best strategy of merging frames.
+A message can potentially consist of multiple frame but it is up to user to choose the best strategy for merging frames.
 Though the most common case is when messages and frames are the same i.e. a message consists of only a single frame.

 Getting started